-House poised to eject Marjorie Taylor Greene from committees over extremist remarks
+House ejects Marjorie Taylor Greene from committees over extremist remarks

 While Republicans have suggested this week that partisan action against Greene would create a slippery slope — endangering the rights of Democratic members in a future GOP-majority House — Pelosi said she had no such concerns: “If any of our members threaten the safety of other members, we’d be the first ones to take them off a committee.
 That’s it.”

 The vote came a day after McCarthy publicly refused to strip Greene from her committees as Democrats had demanded.
-Instead, he told reporters, he proposed to House Majority Leader Steny H. Hoyer (D-Md.) that Greene move from the Education and Labor Committee, which has jurisdiction over school security, to the Small Business Committee.
+Instead, he told reporters, he proposed to Hoyer that Greene move from the Education and Labor Committee, which has jurisdiction over school security, to the Small Business Committee.

 Democrats rejected that move, and McCarthy responded by accusing Democrats of a “partisan power grab” that upended the long-standing practice of allowing each party’s leadership to determine its own committee assignments — a procedural argument that gained traction among GOP members who were uninterested in defending Greene’s comments.